Am I required to register my international official university travel?

 The University of Tennessee, Knoxville provides medical insurance and a coverage of 24/7 assistance in case of a medical incident while traveling internationally for university business.
 More information is available at: https://cge.utk.edu/intlsos/

 Will the university pay for my medical expenses while I am abroad on official university travel?

 No, the university does not pay for the medical expenses of UT faculty, staff, or students.
-The university strongly encourages UT travelers to either purchase travel/medical insurance or verify that their personal medical insurance covers them while abroad.

 Does workers’ compensation apply if I am traveling on official international university travel?